jacopofilonzi/MySqli/README.md

 # MySqli

-A NodeJS interface for MySql
+A simple NodeJS interface for MySql